 Profit and loss account

 An account compiled at the end of a financial period showing the company's income and costs for the period and indicating gross and net profit or loss.
-Also called an income statement or earnings statement.
+This is also called an income statement or earnings statement.

 Property and Casualty insurance